Dance card: Appearance

 A dance card is typically a booklet with a decorative cover, listing dance titles, composers, and the person with whom the woman intended to dance.
 Typically, it would have a cover indicating the sponsoring organization of the ball and a decorative cord by which it could be attached to a lady's wrist or ball gown.

+The elaborateness and materials of dance cards were a signifier of status.
 From the 19th century until World War I, dance cards for the elite of Austria-Hungary were often very elaborate, with some even incorporating precious metals and jewels.

 Modern times

 Dance cards have become popular collectibles.
 In appearance, they ranged from single-use paper cards printed with the event's order of dances to elaborate jeweled and enameled silk-lined holders in which fresh paper was inserted for each event.

 In modern times the expression "dance card" is often used metaphorically, as when someone says "pencil me into your dance card," meaning "find some time to spend with me".
 Conversely, claiming one's "dance card is full" implies that even though they may be interested, they have no time for another person.